romi/romi-rover-build-and-test/Docker/Pi3-arm7-Debian-Buster/README.md

-## Raspberry Pi 3 Bullseye Dockerfile
+## Raspberry Pi 3 Buster Dockerfile
 This folder contains a dockerfile with built in ARM emulator for building and testing the romi rover project.
 Tested on Ubuntu 20.04